khalilhamdii/ror-social-scaffold/README.md

 ## Description

-> The aim of the project was to create a social media app that you can create friendships, posts, comments and likes.
+> Stay In Touch is a social media app, where a user can create an account, send & accept friend requests and add posts, comments, and likes.
+This project was built using Ruby On Rails and deployed on Heroku.

 ## Live Demo